dr1gon4o/ReactProject/README.md

 ## 🚀 Features

 ✔ User Authentication (Login / Register)
-✔ Create, Edit, Delete Posts (only by owner)
+✔ Create, Edit, Delete Posts (only logged in users)
-✔ Catalog with all posts
+✔ Catalog with all posts (for all users)
 ✔ Post Details page
 ✔ Profile page with user’s posts
-✔ Weather widget (API: Open-Meteo)
-✔ Weather widget (API: Open-Meteo)
-✔ Weather widget (API: Open-Meteo)
 ✔ Protected routes for logged-in users
 ✔ Neon dark UI theme
 ✔ Minimal responsive design